top of page

 To this day, we Germans are confronted with the following: »What to do with the buildings of the Third Reich?«, some of which are simply too huge even for the displacement solution of blowing up; as well as the Nazi party rally grounds in Nuremberg.
 Thus, even in democracy, it remains what it was under National Socialism: a place for mass events.
 The reflection of the past in the present remains important.
 My work offers space for this.
 The deserted images create space for a historical debate about the potential for the seductiveness of masses, but also for the necessary substantive and political prerequisites.

-ARCHITECTURE OF HEARING
+ARCHITECTURE OF LISTENING

 Germany, 2004